 The cheap food & accommodation makes it a backpacker’s paradise – you may well find yourself here longer than you intended…

-The diving is spectacular & the tours are a bargain.
+The diving is spectacular & the tours are a bargain on any Indonesia itinerary.

-* Indonesia Budget Travel Guide Top Tip: If you have your own snorkel, you can jump right in from the shore & see interesting coral & fish.
+* Top Tip: If you have your own snorkel, you can jump right in from the shore & see interesting coral & fish.

 There’s no reason to visit Medan except that it’s the biggest transport hub in Sumatra.